department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/date-input.md

 - The component consists of two select boxes for month and day inputs and a text input for year input.
 For those components please check the usability guidance for select boxes and text inputs
 - For the month select box, provide the user unabbreviated months to choose from.
 Example: January

+### Errors and validation
+{% include storybook-preview.html story="components-va-date--default&args=error:Error" link_text="va-date with error" %}

+By default all date components have the following validation:
+- Cannot have blank values
+- Month and Day must be valid numbers
+- The Year cannot fall outside of the range of 1900 through the current year plus 100 years

+The option to add custom validation is available as well.
+An [example showing custom validation logic](https://design.va.gov/storybook/?path=/docs/components-va-date--custom-validation) to detect if the date is provided in the future is available in Storybook.

 {% include component-docs.html component_name=page.web-component %}